Muaad1738/CI-CD/CI-CD.md

    - **Jenkins Master**: Jenkins coordinates the CI/CD process.
    - **Agent Nodes**: Jenkins agents (running on separate machines or containers) execute build and test tasks.
    - **Build & Test**: Agents pull code from the repository, build the application, and run automated tests.
-   - **Artifact Generation**: Build artifacts are stored in Jenkins or a repository manager.
 3. **Continuous Deployment (CD)**:
    - **AWS Integration**: Jenkins interacts with AWS services for deployment.
    - **Deployment Pipeline**: Jenkins pipelines define stages for deploying to different environments (e.g., staging, production).